Tokyo Top Winter Illumination Locations 2017/2018

 This is one of the most popular light displays in Tokyo.
 Celebrating ten years, Tokyo Midtown’s “Midtown Christmas 2017” is comprised of 510,000 lights.
 Located on the Grass Square, the “Starlight Garden” is the centerpiece illumination.

 Event period: Mid November to Christmas

 Image: Midtown Christmas

 The business area around Tokyo station of Marunouchi provides a classy offering to winter illumination.
 Talk a night stroll down the street and enjoy.
 From Tokyo Convention & Visitors Bureau, “this year’s (2017) Marunouchi Illumination, which marks the 16th year of the event, will feature approximately 930,000 LED bulbs in its original shade of “champagne gold,” coloring over 200 trees along about 1.2 kilometers of Naka-dori Street to create a gorgeous cityscape.”

 4. Yebisu Garden Place

 Yebisu Garden Place, located next to Ebisu Station and just south of Shibuya Station, is a location that is tremendous popularity with the younger crowd.
-Its Christmas illumination, entitled the Baccarat ETERNAL LIGHTS – Yorokobi no Katachi (The Shape of Happiness), is a magnificent presence with its Baccarat chandelier, one of the world’s largest chandeliers, which is 8.4m (27.6ft) high, 4.6m (15.1ft) wide, and includes 26,471 pieces of crystal and 410 lights.
+Its winter illumination, entitled the Baccarat Eternal Lights, is a beautiful display with its centerpiece majestic Baccarat chandelier, one of the world’s largest chandeliers, which is 5 meters high, 3 meters wide, and includes 8,472 pieces of crystal and 250 lights.
 Along with the Christmas tree at the Clock Plaza and the other light displays, the night visit during the holiday season should be on your to-do list.